TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Features

 Many functions are defined for simple tasks on \verb"State" objects, for example to get some information on the state: \verb"length" to get the number of sites, \verb"maxlinkdim" to get the maximum bond dimension, \verb"trace" and \verb"trace2" to get $\mathrm{Tr}(\rho)$ and $\mathrm{Tr}(\rho^2)$ and so on.
-To turn a pure representation into a mixed one we can write
+To obtain the mixed state representation of a pure state one can use